-The sin of slander is an inexcusable sin -there seems to be no actual motive for it except maliciousness.
+The sin of slander is an inexcusable sin-there seems to be no actual motive for it except maliciousness.
 Said Shakespeare:

-"Who steals my purse steals trash; Tis something-nothing-
+"Who steals my purse steals trash;

-'Twas mine, 'tis his, and has been slave t othousands;
+'Tis something-nothing- 'Twas mine, 'tis his, and has been slave t othousands;

-But he who filches from me my good name robs me of that which not enriches him, and makes me poor inthat are intended for him by the law of the land.
-It is by no means a light thing Cor.
-3:5). to engage in slandering any one.
+But he who filches from me my good name robs me of that which not enriches him, and makes me poor indeed."

+To the slanderer there is no material profit in slander per se, but to the extent that men and women accept his false accusations as truth, it is injury to the one against whom the slanders are directed.
+After all it is not strang that enlightened nations have enacted legislation against the slanderer, and it is not without reason that he should receive the punishments that are intended for him by the law of the land.
+It is by no means a light thing to engage in slandering any one.
 Every good man regards his character as a priceless treasure.
 All the sacrifices of life have been made for the sake of character.
 His toils, privations, trials and labors have all been executed and experienced with a view to the establishment and maintenance of his character.
 The vile wretch who puts forth his efforts to defame and malign this character, is stealing away from the man with a good character, the most precious treasure this man possesses.
 For my part, I would much prefer that a thief would steal from me thousands of dollars than that he would utter or print slanders against me.